FravBox/YagCCs/Thread Management/readme.md

 Thread OPs and people with a mod role can add additional people as "pinners" who can manage pinned messages on their behalf.
 To toggle a person's pinner status, reply to any of their messages with `pinner`.
-There's an emoji add-on that can use reactions to do this.
+You can also use reactions to do this.
 Anyone can use the text command `-pinners` to list who the pinners for that thread are.

 ![image](https://github.com/FravBox/YagCCs/assets/20410737/0ad77478-6697-43b6-ab76-f7c4704e8b26)